smileinnovation/weblog/_posts/2018-11-28-training-neural-network-with-image-sequence-an-example-with-video-as-input.md

 ```

 ```
-    # Keep 9 layers to train﻿﻿
+    # Keep 9 layers to train
     trainable = 9
     for layer in model.layers[:-trainable]:
         layer.trainable = False